 Our playgroups are parent-and-child-activities.
 They are held weekly or monthly with different themes, such as music, dance, crafts, games, play and even swimming, and for different age groups (0-5 years).
 They are a great way to let your children play with new toys in a different environment while making and meeting new friends.
 For parents they are an easy way to get in touch with other parents to share experiences and for support.
 They are open to all member families – first timers are most welcome.

-Our app on Twizzit holds the current BCT agenda with all playgroups and many more events and group activities.
-We ask members to sign up their attendance online via the link in the agenda and/or the newsletter.
-There is no attendance fee but groups might ask for a donation for refreshments and snacks.
+Our new app/webpage on Twizzit holds the full BCT agenda with all our playgroups, events and group activities.
+This is where members also sign up their attendance for our playgroups.
+These groups are free of charge, and so are tea, coffee, water or juice and biscuits.
+However, every donation for refreshment supplies are greatly appreciated!